jbossdemocentral/bpms-mortgage-demo/README.md

 -----------------

 See the tagged releases for the following versions of the product:

+- v1.4 - JBoss BPM Suite 6.0.2 installer used, with mortgage demo installed.

 - v1.3 - JBoss BPM Suite 6.0.2, JBoss EAP 6.1.1, and mortgage demo installed.